 Finding the right subject is probably the hardest part.
 Beginners think that they need to be outdoors with exotic flowers and insects to create interesting macro images.
 But the truth is that interesting macro scenes are everywhere.

 Take a look around where you are standing right now!
 I bet you can find a few potential subjects that will inspire you.

 Here are our 21 macro photography ideas to help you capture small objects.

 1. Ice Crystals and Ice Cubes

 You can find ice crystals everywhere, you don’t need to live in a winter wonderland!

 A frosty freezer hides all the good ideas and subjects for macro photos.
-You can use real snowflakes too in case you have them around you.
+Of course, you can use real snowflakes if you live somewhere it snows.

 But simple ice cubes make ideal subjects for macro photos as well.
 You can make them look like crystals or diamonds.
 The only thing you have to do is play around with light and the depth of field.

 2. Bubbles in Drinks

 Carbonated water or an ice-cold beer is not only for quenching your thirst.
-You may use them or your macro photography.
+You may use them for your macro photography.

 Serve the drink in a glass or container that is suitable for your subject.
 Use an elongated champagne glass to let the bubbles form chains in the sparkling wine.
-If you have a glass from a famous Coca-Cola brand, serve the beverage in that.
+If you have a classic Coca-Cola glass, serve the beverage in that.

 3. Souvenirs and Postcards